pkassalen/paigekassalen/README.md

 In the second visualization using the beeswarm plot, we can view the year over year comparison of the data and the county to country comparison.

 In the third visualization, I chose to use a scatter plot because I wanted to be able to see the linear progression of the countries’ debt over a span of time.
 I chose to highlight the two counties with the highest debt, Japan and Greece, to be able to view the slope of their debt growth.

+Each chart has pros and cons.
+The bar chart is a simple chart that many people are familiar with, therefore making it easy to read and interpret.
+The challenge is that we can only visualize one year of data.
+Once you add multiple years into the country categories, you have a lot of information on one chart.
+The beeswarm chart is nice to be able to see a lot of information on one chart.
+We can visualize the year, the country, and the amount of debt in a simple way.
+The one challenge I noticed while using the beeswarm chart was that is was hard to compare the debt of a country to another country.
+For example, if I want to debt of Luxembourg to the Czech Republic, I could not draw many conclusions.
+The scatter plot is a nice way to get the country-to-country comparison and the year-to-year comparison.
+Ideally, I wanted to make a line graph, but was surprised to see that RAWgraphs did not have a simple line graph to chose from.
+The reason for wanting a line graph over a scatter plot is that you cannot tell which points go with which countries when they are all in gray.
+Having each country called out with a color would have been distracting and taken away from the message I was trying to display.
+The scatter plot is still effective though because you can look at each year and see how many countries are above and below Japan and Greece’s line.
+I spent a lot of time exploring other options using RAW graphs.
+One challenge I had was that our “Date” information as being read-in as a number and not a date.
+Many of the time series graphs were not plotting the date correctly because of this and it would have required that I manually change the format of the date from .996 to 1996, so I decided to go with a chart that would use accept a “number” format for the x-axis.

 ## Big Mac Comparison